Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Got to correct hash length, focused on debugging rotateRight.
 - Made strides on finding the exact iteration (#23) where the program breaks.

+### 6/7/24

+- Completed the SHA-512 algorithm (on call with Raymond), by fixing an incorrect constant.
+- Fully debugged and cleaned up print statements from the code.
+- Ran some test cases.
+- Made a driver file to provide simple strings from the command line to hash (file capabilities possibly coming soon).

 ## Raymond Zhang

 ### 5/22/24